About the Collection

 This extensive broadcast news collection provides insight into the social, cultural, political, and economic trends of everyday life and events around Baltimore City and the state of Maryland during the mid to late 20th century.

-The collection has been housed at and managed by UB Special Collections & Archives since 1984.
+The collection has been housed at and managed by Special Collections and Archives since 1984.
 The finding aid for the collection provides access to description of the television programs and documentaries in the collection.

 Accessing the Collection and Digitized Materials